davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Datadog integrations
 Within your Datadog account settings, you'll need to install integrations for the components of the LAMP stack to be monitored.

-Note: as you install each of the integrations listed below, you'll see language on the Datadog site on how to configure and validate each installation.
-We'll go through those steps in detail below, so for each of these integrations, you can scroll to the bottom of the configuration tab and click "Install Integration."
+Note: as you install each of the integrations listed below, you'll see instructions on configuring and validating each installation.
+We'll go through those steps in detail below, so at this stage you can scroll to the bottom of the Configuration tab and click "Install Integration."

 1. Apache integration (https://app.datadoghq.com/account/settings#integrations/apache)
 1. MySQL integration (https://app.datadoghq.com/account/settings#integrations/mysql)